FabioMiguel2000/iNeedHelp/README.md

 | US54 | Delete User Account | high | As an Administrator, I want to delete user accounts, so that they are no longer visible |
 | US55 | Manage Tags| high | As a Manager I want  to be able to manage question's tags |
 <p align = "center">
-Table.8 - Administrator user stories
+Table 2.8 - Administrator user stories
 </p>

 ### Supplementary Requirements